Contact informationFarm Address:

 Thanks for your time and interest!

 Skills Desired: Some previous farm skill is helpful, though not required.
 Experience playing or working on a team, and especially to a timeline, is more helpful still.
 Mandatory skills include, a positive attitude, willingness and ability to work outdoors all day under adverse conditions (heat, rain, wind, etc.), creativity is incredibly underrated in all professions and is often required in farming, communication skills must be strong, need to be able to lift 50 lbs., clean up after yourself, take direction, and work independently as well as on a team.
 We value playful individuals who can make light of hard tasks, work all day, and enjoy the camaraderie of farm life in the evenings.
 Cooking skills a major plus, but if you don't have them coming in, you'll definitely have them when you leave.
 We are a non-smoking farm, and we have a toddler.
-Patience with young children is a plus.
+Patience with young children is necessary, as our toddler loves to "work" alongside us.

 Meals: Meals: Vegetables, eggs and meats grown on-farm are available as we produce them.
 One communal meal will be prepared daily (typically lunch), with ingredients and facilities available for the other two meals to be produced by interns themselves.
+No one goes hungry here!
 We are mostly dairy free and entirely gluten free.
 We can be flexible with a vegetarian diet for the right apprentice, but we just can't accommodate a vegan diet.

 Housing: Housing: Private glamping tents (check out Bell Tents online to get a picture) are available in the woods in our back 30.
 These are new, so making them furnished an cozy on a thrift store budget will be an early apprentice project.
-There is one camper if we have someone who prefers hard walls.
-We are currently installing an outdoor shower and composting toilet to complete the Ewok village.
-We are also currently setting up outdoor kitchen space.
+There is a camper if we have someone who prefers hard walls, but it needs some TLC.
+We are currently installing an outdoor shower and we have a composting toilet.
+Kitchen space is available and open to interns 24 hrs/day.
 There is internet available at the house, and you are welcome to be in-house during daylight hours.
-There will be one day during the week (probably Sunday) that our house is off-limits to you, to preserve our family privacy.
+There will be one day during the week (probably Sunday) that our house is off-limits to interns, to preserve our family privacy.

 Preferred method of Contact: Email